alexavr/EddyClicker/README.md

 ### Tracking

-Strongly suggested to track one vortice at the time!
+It is strongly suggested to track one vortex at a time!

-The current time step is written at the title.
-Using up and down keys on the keyboard you can move forward and backward in time.
-The current coordinates of the centers of the identified vortices are shown as black dots, the previous ones - as circles.
-To draw track you need to connect black dot to the circle.
+The current time step is displayed in the title.
+You can use the up and down arrow keys on the keyboard to move forward and backward in time.
+The current coordinates of the centers of the identified vortices are shown as black dots, while the previous ones are shown as circles.
+To draw a track, you need to connect a black dot to a circle.

-Then you will have 3 left mouse clicks to mark the size of the vortice (as ellipse).
-The first to clicks are for the long axis of the ellips, the third click -- for the shot axis.
-All marked as blue dots.
+Next, you will have three left mouse clicks to mark the size of the vortex (as an ellipse).
+The first two clicks are for the major axis of the ellipse, and the third click is for the minor axis, all marked as blue dots.

-You can create tracks by connecting points on the map in sequence.
-To create a track, you must connect a circle to a point - this will be the first segment.
-Then you need to make an ellipse around the structure, it can be done by 3 right-clicks.
-The first two clicks indicate the major axis, the third click would be the point at the minor axis.
-When you want to finish the track, right-click on the end point of the track (circle).
-The geographic coordinates of all points of the track will be sequentially written to the specified file in the `TRACKS_FOLDER` folder.
-After that, the built track will be deleted from the map.

-Click of the last black dot point with LMC to save (`YES`) or delete (`NO`).
-If you realized you messed up the track -- you can just delete (`NO`) the track and start over.
+To create a track segment, connect a circle to a black dot.
+Then, you need to draw an ellipse around the structure using three left-clicks.
+The first two clicks indicate the major axis, and the third click marks the minor axis.
+When you want to finish the track, right-click on the endpoint of the track (black dot).
+The geographic coordinates of all points on the track will be sequentially written to the specified file in the `TRACKS_FOLDER` folder.
+After that, the completed track will be deleted from the map.
+If you realize you made a mistake with the track, you can simply delete (`NO`) the track and start over.